Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Unit-Invariant entanglement entropies

 \section{Unit-Invariant entanglement entropies}

 In this section we introduce various entanglement entropies based on unit-invariant singular values defined above.
-They generalise von Neumann, pseudo- or SVD entropies considered earlier in literature, whose definitions and properties we briefly summarise first.
+They extend von Neumann, pseudo- or SVD entropies considered earlier in the literature, whose definitions and properties we briefly summarise first.